 Sarvangasana (shoulder stand)

 This asana reduces backache and can help you get sleep.
 Lie face upwards and raise your legs bringing them to a 90 degree angle.
 Slowly bring your legs close to your head by raising the buttocks up.
 Your legs, abdomen and chest should form a straight line.
 Use your palms for back support.
+Circulation in the heart is improved and thus, this Yoga asana is benefical for cholesterol patients.

 Tip: In this pose, you might end up stretching your neck a little too much by pulling the shoulders too far away from the ears.
 Lift the shoulders slightly towards the ears to keep the back of the neck and throat soft.